 What About Longshoremen & Harbor Workers?

-Longshoremen and harbor workers use heavy, complex machinery to handle large loads from overseas—increasing the harm caused by on-the-job accidents.
-These workers are in an environment where they could suffer serious injuries or come in contact with harmful chemicals.
-Due to the unique working conditions that longshoremen and harbor workers have, there are various laws that protect longshoremen's rights and allow them to make claims if they suffer injury on the job.
+Longshoremen and harbor workers use heavy, complex machinery to handle large loads from overseas.
+These workers are in an environment where they could suffer serious injuries or come into contact with harmful chemicals.
+Due to the unique working conditions of longshoremen and harbor workers, various laws protect longshoremen’s rights and allow them to make claims if they suffer an injury on the job.

 About the Longshore & Harbor Workers’ Compensation Act (LHWCA)

 The Longshore & Harbor Workers’ Compensation Act is a federal law that grants workers’ compensation for wounded employees who work in the areas used for loading, unloading, crafting, and repairing sea vessels.
 The LHWCA also protects workers on navigable waters within the US.
 The act ensures employees are appropriately compensated when they suffer work-related injuries that require extensive treatment.

 The LHWCA covers various offshore and maritime occupations, including: